Amruth56/Audio_using_python/README.md

 # Audio_using_python
-Created a program in python which reads aloud the text written.
+Created a python program which reads aloud the text written inside the program.